 Not all manufacturers have a noise level listed though.
 This is especially true of manual lifts.
 Since they don’t make use of electrical components, noise levels are largely negligible.
 They’re the quietest choice, but they’re also much more of a hassle to adjust.
 You’ll have to find a balance between utility and distraction regardless of what price point you’re looking at.

 If you want to get the best ergonomics possible from a convertible desk, you’ll want to change between sitting and being upright at least once per hour.
-But if you’re in the rhythm at work, sitting through the adjustment process can throw off your flow and make it harder to get in the habit of changing position over the course of your work day.
-Transition speed tells you how quickly it will transition between different modes.
-If you want to get in better habits and use one of these desks with consistency, you should aim for a speed of under 2 inches per second.
+But if you’re in the rhythm at work, sitting through the adjustment process can throw off your flow and make it harder to get into the habit of changing position over the course of your work day.
+Transition speed tells you how quickly a desk or riser will transition between different modes.
+If you want to get into better habits and use one of these desks with any consistency, you should aim for a speed of under 2 inches per second.

 Ease of Use

-While the most basic desks use little more than a crank to adjust the height, most make use of pneumatic lifts for greater ease of use.
-But even when you’re looking at electric models, there’s some variance in how easy it is to use.
-The most convenient inclusion for these desks is a control panel.
-That allows you to create presets for your favored positions.
+While the most basic desks have little more than a crank to adjust the height, most take advantage of pneumatic lifts for greater ease of use.
+But even when you’re looking at electric models, there’s some variance in how easy they’ll be to use.
+The most convenient feature for these desks is a control panel, which will allow you to create presets for your preferred positions.
 While two presets will be okay for most users, many desks offer four or more, so you can get a lot more creative with how you interact with your desk.

-Many come with cable management systems too.
-If you have a lot of equipment to sort, and especially if you’re looking to put together a dual monitor setup, a cable management system is among the most useful inclusions.
-Most make use of designated channels that allow your cables to still have use but sit out of sight and out of mind.
+Many options come with cable management systems, too.
+If you have a lot of equipment to sort, and especially if you’re looking to put together a dual monitor setup, a cable management system is among the most useful features.
+Most make use of designated channels that allow your cables to still be available while sitting out of sight and out of mind.

 Are you looking for the best standing desk?
-Fortunately, the market is wide open right now, and you have options ranging from highly affordable risers to top of the line thousand dollar models aimed for use in the office.
-What you can count on is consistent quality for the price on all of these models – sometimes thanks to unique killer features and sometimes thanks to just general and persistent competence across the board.
+Fortunately, the market is wide open right now, and you have a number of options ranging from highly affordable risers to top-of-the-line, thousand-dollar models aimed toward use in the office.
+What you can count on is consistent quality for the price on all of the models featured above – sometimes thanks to unique killer features and sometimes thanks to just general and persistent competence across the board.

 As more models come to market, we’ll keep you up to date.
-And we offer plenty of guides that can help you create a healthier work environment and be more productive at everything from gaming to hiking to building a customized computer.If you liked our article on standing desks, please share and comment below what your favorite product is.
+And should you be interested, we offer plenty of other guides that can help you create a healthier work environment and be more productive at everything from gaming to hiking to building a custom computer.If you liked our article on standing desks, please share and comment below what your favorite product is.